Utils API

 rubin_scheduler.utils.ddf_locations()[source]

-Return the DDF locations as as dict.
-RA and dec in degrees.
+Return the DDF locations as a dict in degrees.

 rubin_scheduler.utils.degrees_from_arcsec(value)[source]